 This minor is for FCRH and FCLC students who are interested in applying marketing principles and practices to business needs.
 It combines classes in marketing, psychology, sociology, and statistics.
 Because marketing includes persuasion, students must possess effective communication skills.
 This minor is often of particular interest to students who are pursuing a major in communications.

-The minor in marketing is available consists of six courses.
+The minor in marketing consists of six courses.

 Requires PSYC 1200 Foundations of Psychology as a pre-requisite.

 Students whose major requires a statistics course may substitute the statistics course from their major.
-All others must take PSYC 2000 Statistics.
+All others choosing this option must take PSYC 2000 Statistics.